We may earn a commission from operator links. This never affects our ratings.

 Biggest movers this week

-Calculated week over week on the five operators we index.
+Calculated week over week on the 11 operators we index.
 Clustered wallets only, so the figures move with operator flows and token prices between snapshots.

 Operators with clustered on-chain reserves